contao-community-alliance-archive/rfccc-1/doc/rfccc-1/packages.md

 Instead of defining features within the repository client and therefore having to update the client all the time when a new feature has been defined, we provide the developer with the possibility to define alternative paths by specifying groups of dependencies.

 When defining groups of dependencies, the first positive match found is accepted and the group evaluation will be stopped.
-Note that the order in the XML has no meaning and therefore the attribute \techTerm{preferation} must be used to define which dependency is the most preferable.
+Note that the order in the XML has no meaning and therefore the attribute `preferation` must be used to define which dependency is the most preferable.

 **XML example: alternative relationships**
 ```xml